BranLiang/gin-playground/README.md

 ### CLI

 [Cobra](https://github.com/spf13/cobra) is choosen as the tool for building the application commands.
 Reason is simply because I am more familiar with this cli framework.

+* Command arguments are checked, both on argument number and name.

 ### Prerequisites